meteorhacks/kmdb/README.md

 # kmdb
-An example database server created using [kdb](https://github.com/meteorhacks/kdb).
-And a mock client to test its performance.
+A database only good at storing metric data powered by [kdb](https://github.com/meteorhacks/kdb).